mrmyothet/google-it-automation/troubleshooting/README.md

 - Hash in Ruby
 - Map in Go

 If we need to access elements by position, or will always iterate through all the elements, use a list to store them.

 - list of computers in the network
 - employees in the company
 - products curently on sales

 If we need to look up the elements using a key, we will use a dictionary.

 - user associated by user name
 - IP associated by host name
 - data associated by product code

 ---

+### Expensive Loops

+- read file, read data over the network before the loops
+- break out of the loops once you've found what you were looking for.